Teaching English Online to Groups: The Future of the Virtual Classroom

 Don’t neglect individual communication.

 Make sure there’s a way that you can communicate with individual students if necessary.
-This is a feature on some popular platforms such as Google Classroom, Zoom, and Skype.
+Individual messaging is a feature on popular platforms such as Google Classroom, Zoom, and Skype.
 Being able to communicate with individual students ensures that you can encourage participation and address individual issues during lessons without disrupting the whole class.

 Find the right technology and platform for your classes.

-If you teach English online for a company, the learning management platform, student scheduling system, and other online tools will be provided for you.
-However, there are many platforms available to teachers who are looking into freelance teaching English online to groups.
+If you teach English online with a company, the learning management platform, student scheduling system, and other online tools will be provided for you.
+However, there are many platforms available to teachers who are looking into independently teaching English online to groups.
 Some popular ones include:

 These are just some examples, as there are loads of options out there!